Click to enlarge - Savory shredded beef filling fopr your Southwest-themed dishes.

 At the supermarket, you grab a pound of ground beef, a packet of taco seasoning mix, some ready-made taco shells and some lettuce, cheese and tomato.
 Then you go home and make passable tacos!
 We have all done it.
 But have you noticed that most of the restaurants that serve tacos used shredded beef?
 Beef may be beef but they don’t taste the same.
 Perhaps it has something to do with mouth texture.

-The usual cut for shredded beef is the brisket.
-Once it was a less than desirable, cheep cut.
+A common cut of meat for shredded beef is the brisket.
+Once it was a less than desirable, cheap cut.
 But with the rising popularity of barbecue and fajitas, it has become a sometimes hard-to-find premium meat with prices to match.
-There are usually a lot of corned beef briskets but at a lot of markets you have to ask the butcher for the plain brisket they keep in he back If you cant find a brisket, or it is bigger than your pocket book, a small, lean roast can be used to make excellent shredded beef.
+There are usually a lot of corned beef briskets but at a lot of markets you have to ask the butcher for the plain brisket they sometimes keep in the back If you can’t find a brisket, or it is bigger than your pocket book, a small, lean roast can be used to make excellent shredded beef.
 For your next taco party, try the shredded beef instead of the ground beef.
-You just might find the aded effort is well worth the while.
+You just might find the added effort is well worth the while.

 To make the shredded beef, you are braising the meat until the connective tissue breaks down and the meat fibers can be pulled apart.
 The longer the grain of the meat in your cut, the longer will be the fibers when you pull them apart.
 If you use a roast, cut across the grain before pulling apart with your forks or after, chop the pile of shredded meat.